orzTHUNDER/FSD-Capstone/README.md

 - Micro-services Architecture
 - Configurable test cases using TEST-FACTORY
 - Dynamic test cases using TEST-CONTAINER and External test case file created in run-time
+- Deployed in minikube with docker as the run-time.
 - Mimics actual production test with full integration test for all services